 MSc Public Financial Management

-- Macroeconomic Policy & Financial Markets
+- Macroeconomic Policy and Financial Markets

 - Public Financial Management: Planning and Performance